gitify-app/gitify/README.md

 ### Development
 First you will need to set the testing `client_id` and `client_secret_key` in the `src/js/components/login.js`.
-You can use the development app with the following:
+You can use the development app credentials(use at your own discretion):

     Client Id: 3fef4433a29c6ad8f22c
     Client Secret Key: 9670de733096c15322183ff17ed0fc8704050379